localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 ...
 ```

-### Store Localstack state
+### Store LocalStack state

-You can preserve your AWS infrastructure with Localstack in various ways.
+You can preserve your AWS infrastructure with LocalStack in various ways.
 To be able to use any of the below samples, you must [set a valid CI key](#configuring-a-ci-key).

 _Note: For best result we recommend to use a combination of the below techniques and you should familiarise yourself with CircleCI's data persistance approach, see official documentation [here](https://circleci.com/docs/persist-data/)._

 #### Workspace
-This strategy persist Localstack's state between jobs for the current workflow.
+This strategy persist LocalStack's state between jobs for the current workflow.

 ```yaml
 ...